RoyalVeterinaryCollege/VetCompassClient/README.md

 ## How to publish the nuget package

 * There is a nuget nuspec at clr/.
 Check the version & any new dependencies etc
-* Set sln to Release
+* Set sln to Release & platform to x86
 * Compile (this produces the dlls in the place that the nuspec expects)
 * Create the .nupkg file.
 I used [the nuget gui](https://docs.nuget.org/create/using-a-gui-to-build-packages#nuget-package-explorer---gui-tool-for-building-packages)
 * Publish to nuget (File..Publish)